 In addition to the most common disability myths we listed above, there are a few others that people keep sharing.
 If you see someone posting fake news about these disability myths, feel free to correct them!

-Myth #6: People can just say they have depression, anxiety or PTSD and fool the disability doctors
+Myth #6: People can just say they have depression, anxiety, or PTSD and fool the Social Security doctor.

-Myth #8: You don’t need a disability lawyer to get approved if you’re truly unable to work
+Myth #8: You don’t need a disability lawyer to get benefits if you’re truly unable to work.

-In reality, having a disability lawyer almost triples your likelihood to get approved for benefits.
-The only people who have an easier time getting disability benefits without an attorney have a newly diagnosed terminal illness.
+In reality, having a disability lawyer almost triples your likelihood to get benefits.
+The only people who have an easier time getting SSDI benefits without an attorney have a newly diagnosed terminal illness.
 Plus, most people have no idea how to fill out the claim forms or what medical evidence to include.
-Lawyers understand how the system works – and what the government needs to see that proves you qualify for disability benefits.
+Lawyers understand how the system works – and what the government needs to see that proves you qualify for benefits.

-Your symptoms, illness, injury or condition have no influence on how much disability money you get.
-If you meet all the eligibility requirements, the SSA uses the same formula to calculate everyone’s benefit payment.
-Your SSDI payment amount should equal about 40% of your average monthly paychecks in the 10 years you last worked.
-In 2022, the average SSDI payment is $1,358/month.
-If you qualify for SSI because you cannot meet SSDI’s work history requirements, your max disability payment is $841/month.
+Your symptoms, illness, injury, or condition have no influence on how much SSDI money you get.
+If you meet all program requirements, then the SSA uses the same formula to calculate everyone’s benefit amount.
+Your SSDI payment amount should equal about 40% of your average monthly paychecks in your 10 highest-paying working years.
+In 2023, the average SSDI payment is $1,483 per month.
+If you qualify for SSI because you cannot meet SSDI’s work history requirements, then your max monthly payment is $914.

 The typical person on SSDI is 55, lives in the South and never attended college (64%).
 Most are white (75%); beneficiaries are 50% men and 50% women.
-But that’s for SSD beneficiaries; what about SSI, which also pays disability benefits?
-According to the SSI Annual Statistical Report, 5% of SSI beneficiaries in 2020 were not U.S. citizens.
-These people must prove they’re here legally or belong to a specially protected refugee category to qualify for SSI.
+But that’s for people on SSDI.
+What about SSI, which also pays disability benefits?
+The SSI Annual Statistical Report shows less than 5% of SSI beneficiaries in 2021 were not U.S. citizens.
+These people must prove they’re legal immigrants or belong to a specially protected refugee group to qualify for SSI.

-If you haven’t applied for benefits because you believed these disability myths were true, ask a lawyer to help you.
-Having an attorney file your claim makes you nearly 3x more likely to receive benefit approval right away.
-All disability lawyers offer free, no-obligation consultations over the phone.
-The attorneys in our network always work on contingency.
-That means unless your case wins, you’ll owe $0 in legal fees.
-And if you do win, then you’ll only pay a small, one-time fee.
+If you haven’t applied for benefits because you believed these myths about Social Security disability, ask a disability lawyer for help.
+Having a Social Security attorney file your claim makes you nearly 3x more likely to receive benefits right away.
+All disability lawyers are happy to answer your claim questions by phone.
+Plus, all the attorneys in our network accept cases on contingency.
+That means if the SSA doesn’t award you benefits, then you pay $0 in legal fees.
+And if you do win, then you’ll only pay one small fee.